Skip to main content

 CoreWeave supports two industry-standard protocols for Workload Identity Federation:

 • SAML works well for enterprise environments with existing SAML infrastructure.
-It uses XML-based assertions that support complex attribute mappings and integrates with traditional enterprise IdPs.
+It uses XML-based assertions that support complex attribute mappings and that integrate with traditional enterprise IdPs.

-Choose your protocol and follow the end-to-end guide: Both guides cover the full workflow: configuring your IdP, creating a WIF configuration in the Cloud Console, setting up access policies, and exchanging tokens for credentials.
+Choose your protocol and follow the end-to-end guide: Both guides cover the full workflow: configure your IdP, create a WIF configuration in the Cloud Console, set up access policies, and exchange tokens for credentials.